Asiatic Slug Snakes

 Useful Information

-A small, harmless, nocturnal snake.Primarily terrestrial, hunting for prey on the forest floor, although they will occassionaly climb low vegetation.
-They are very slow moving and non aggressive, when approached they will curl in a ball and hide their head inside the ball.
+A small, harmless, nocturnal snake.Primarily terrestrial, hunting for prey on the forest floor, although they will occasionally climb low vegetation.
+They are very slow-moving and non-aggressive.
+When approached, they will curl into a ball and hide their head inside the ball.

 Where To See